 We believe we are very liberal in our posting policy.
 Beyond this, our first and immediate obligation is to ensure that revenues are not earned, in breach of posted terms, from our intellectual property and that our rights to our intellectual property are adequately protected.

+Our first step, therefore, is to examine the site and usage.
+If usage is in breach of our very liberal terms we look at the site and if there is any advertising we place a DMCA complaint with the advertising agency and/or advertiser advising them that any revenues they are earning as a result of activities on that site may be illegal.
 Our second step is to review the site once this DMCA complaint is processed and if any content is still live we submit a complaint to search engines' legal departments advising them of content illegally being posted and, subsequently, indexed in their databases.
 This means that pages with our content will no longer appear in those search engines.
 We may, if we deem it appropraite in certain situations, lodge complaints with search engines concurrently as we lodge our DMCA complaint with the advertisers/agencies.
+Finally if, after these two steps, those images are still stored on the server we submit a DMCA complaint to the web host based on illegal hosting and/or distribution of copyrighted intellectual property requesting that any steps necessary to assure that illegal content is not hosted on their servers be taken.

 We have been asked why we do not, simply, advise the website administrator